Milwaukee Saint Patrick's Day Parade: Planned 54th Parade Return in September 2021

 The Shamrock Club board, and Westown, in January 2021 delayed the parade until September 25, 2021.
 The parade was to be a Halfway to St. Patrick Day celebration.
 The date was selected to not be in competition with the delayed Summerfest celebration in downtown Milwaukee.
 However, due to an increase in the number of COVID-19 cases, and the Omicron variant, the parade was again delayed, this time to March 12, 2022.
 The decision by both the boards of Westown and the Shamrock Club was made in late August 2021.

 Prior to that, this statement was released:

 "Although we are disappointed that we cannot host the parade in March, this decision was easily made with the health and safety of our participants and spectators in mind," said Shamrock Club of Wisconsin Parade Director Mike Boyle.

 "We are excited to hold our first ever Halfway to St. Patrick's Day Parade in September as long as public health conditions allow, but in order for that to happen we need everyone to continue to follow COVID-19 safety guidelines."

-2022 Parade
+2022 to 2026 Parades

 The parade went back on its regular March schedule in 2022, after a two-year hiatus.
-It stepped off atnoon, March 12, 2022, starting at Martin Luther King Drive, (the former Old World Third Street) and proceeding to Highland and Water Streets.
+It stepped off at noon, March 12, 2022, starting at Martin Luther King Drive, (the former Old World Third Street) and proceeding to Highland and Water Streets.

-On March 15, 2025, 57th edition of the parade will take place at noon.
-The nirmal stepping off point of MLK and Water continues.Michael boyle continues as parade director.
+On March 15, 2025, the 57th edition of the parade took place at noon.
+The normal stepping off point of MLK and Wisconsin continued.
+Michael Boyle continued as parade director.

-The annual Post Parade Party plans included with 5 bands, (athas.
-Radiation Music, Blackthorn Folly, Atlantic Wave, and The O'Bradys),four dance schools,(Trinity, Kinsella Academy, Glencastle, Caledonian Scottish Dancers), storyteller Eileen O'Rourke, and Irish comedian Adam Burke. the same day at the Irish Cultural and Heritage Center of Milwaukee.
+The 2026 parade will take place on Saturday, March 14, at Noon at MLK and Wisconsin.
+This is the 58th Parade.

+The 2026 Post Parade Party will take place at the new St. Bridid's Center, formerly the Irish Cultural and Heritage Center, at 2133 West Wisconsin Avenue, from 2 to 6 pm.
+The lineup will be announced in March, 2026.